WPGO

-WPGO (820 kHz) is a non-commercial AM radio station licensed to Horseheads, New York, serving the Elmira-Corning radio market.
-It is owned by Montrose Broadcasting, Corporation and airs a Christian radio format, mixing Christian talk and teaching programs with Christian music.
-Much of the programming is simulcast from sister station WPEL-FM 96.5 FM in Montrose, Pennsylvania.
-The stations hold periodic fundraisers on the air to support the ministry.
+WPGO (820 AM) is a non-commercial radio station licensed to Horseheads, New York, United States, serving the Elmira-Corning market.
+Owned by Montrose Broadcasting Corporation, it airs a Christian radio format, mixing talk and teaching programs with Christian music.
+Much of the programming is simulcast from WPEL-FM in Montrose, Pennsylvania.
 The studios are on High Street in Montrose.

-By day, WPGO is powered at 4,100 watts non-directional.
-But 820 AM is a clear channel frequency reserved for Class A station WBAP Fort Worth.
-So at night, to avoid interference, it reduces power to 850 watts and uses a directional antenna with a three-tower array.

-National religious leaders heard on WPGO and WPEL-FM include Jim Daly, Alistair Begg, Chuck Swindoll, Michael Youssef, Nancy DeMoss Wolgemuth, David Jeremiah, Joni Eareckson Tada, John MacArthur and J. Vernon McGee.
-Updates from SRN News are also carried.